nualagr/the-lord-of-the-rings-game/README.md

 **Failure Modal** - alerts the user to the fact that they did no complete the round in the given timeframe.
 A **Restart** button allows them to start a new game immediately.

-**Completion Modal** - pop up window congratulates the user at the end of Round Three and provides them with their **Score** (calculated by adding the seconds unused to the number of clicks left out of 100) and provides them with a **Prize Button** which opens a visual prize modal.
+**Completion Modal** - pop up window congratulates the user at the end of Round Three and provides them with a **Prize Button** which opens a visual prize modal.

-**Character Information Modal** - Modal which contains a random character image and information (name, species, place of birth, etc.) and a quote from the character.
+**Character Information Modal** - Modal which contains a random character image and information (gender, place of birth, etc.) about the character.

 A **footer** contains **social media** links to: